OFTEIN-NET/OFTEIN-PlusPlus/Discussion/2021-03-1(Feb_Discussion).md

   * Dashboard for the user interface specific to the person is displayed.
   * Dashboard: Menu items are functional (Cluster status, List Workload, New Workload, Logout)
   * Dashboard: Information for Kubernetes Clusters shows running status.
-  * Dashboard: Deployed workload dieplay Pods, Deployment and services.
+  * Dashboard: Deployed workload Section now display Pods, Deployment and services.
   * Dashboard: Created New Workload Section (Pod, Deployment, Service), where user can select YAML file and upload file for deployment
   * Added Delete functionality for the Deployed Workloads